ipsy-md/docs/docs/cluster/cecile/slurm.md

     1. Set the array range according to the total number of jobs you need to run.
 In this example we have 4 subjects and 3 different sessions per subject, thus we can set the `--array` range as `0-11`, which amounts to 12 jobs.
     2. Set up one array that defines the subject IDs `SUBJECTS` and another array that defines the session names `SESSIONS`.
-    3. To assign each session to each subject we can leverage on the modulus operator (take a look at [modular arithmetic](https://en.wikipedia.org/wiki/Modular_arithmetic)) to provide the correct index for all the combinations.
-See in the example below how the modulus allows you to obtain all the index combinations.
+    3. To assign each session to each subject we can leverage on the modulus operator (take a look at [modular arithmetic](https://en.wikipedia.org/wiki/Modular_arithmetic)) and integer division to provide the correct index for all the combinations.
+See in the example below how the modulus allows you to obtain all the index combinations. **Note:** this line is just extracting the length of the sessions array `${#SESSIONS[@]}`.

         ```bash
         Job index   Subject index   Session index       Subject ID      Session ID
-                   (job index % 4) (job index % 3)

         0           0               0                   sub-01          ses-01
-        1               1               1               sub-02          ses-02
+        1           0               1                   sub-01          ses-02
-        2               2               2               sub-03          ses-03
+        2           0               2                   sub-01          ses-03
-        3               3               0               sub-04          ses-01
+        3           1               0                   sub-02          ses-01
-        4               0               1               sub-01          ses-02
+        4           1               1                   sub-02          ses-02
         5           1               2                   sub-02          ses-03
         6           2               0                   sub-03          ses-01
-        7               3               1               sub-04          ses-01
+        7           2               1                   sub-03          ses-02
-        8               0               2               sub-01          ses-02
+        8           2               2                   sub-03          ses-03
-        9               1               0               sub-02          ses-01
+        9           3               0                   sub-04          ses-01
-        10              2               1               sub-03          ses-02
+        10          3               1                   sub-04          ses-02
         11          3               2                   sub-04          ses-03
         ```

     4. Then extract subject IDs and sessions by using the related indices.